andrelikesdogs/sm64-randomizer/README.md

 - Randomizes Coin Colors
 - Randomizes Objects in Level
 - ...many more to come

+Also auto extends ROM to work with the randomizer. *Unfortunately this only works on Windows and Mac OSX right now.
+Please open a PR if you want this functionality on other OSes*

 # GUI
 The randomizer includes a simple GUI for easy setup without any knowledge about the command line.
 Simply download the latest [release](/releases/latest) and open `SM64 Randomizer GUI`.